Cast & Crew

 Christina is an actress with a passion for all things creative.
 A chronic illness advocate, she follows her dreams with hopes it’ll inspire others to do the same.
 Christina has been performing since the age of 6, when she used to compose original music and perform “concerts” at recess.
 Once she was 8, she moved on to performing in theatre and has been hooked ever since.
 There is nothing she loves more than performing, be it on the stage, in front of the camera, or in a sound booth.
 Christina also has her own all-natural skincare line, CC’s Essentials.

-Jenny Reagan as Young Maureen/Maneki
+Jennifer Reagan as Young Maureen/Maneki

-Jenny is thrilled to be working with Call it a Whim Productions on “Wallie’s Gals!”
+Jennifer is thrilled to be working with Call it a Whim Productions on “Wallie’s Gals!”
 Her recent theatre credits include: “Steve” and “Good Television” with Zeitgeist Stage Company; “Twins,” “Expecting,” “The Altruists,” “Where Moments Hung Before,” “Hence These Tears” and “Criminal Hearts” with Boston Actors Theater; “Your Wildest Dreams with Heart” with Dagger Productions; “Humpty Dumpty” and “Sinbad” with Imaginary Beasts; “Neither Have I Wings to Fly,” “Quills” and “All in the Timing” with Bad Habit Productions; and “Girls’ Sports” with Fresh Ink Theatre.

 Devon Padley as Young Leanne